Scania Logo

 2017 – today

 The 2017 redesign helped the company express individuality, as the new logo prominently features the large inscription “SCANIA.”
-It is rendered in a bold sans-serif font that appears cluttered due to the narrow spacing between the letters.
+It is rendered in a bold sans-serif font, which appears cluttered due to the narrow spacing between letters.
 The glyphs touch each other, creating a sense of sequence, cohesion, and unity.

 Straight lines and sharp angles give the logo an industrial and technological look, while smooth curves maintain visual balance.
 However, this style has a downside: The condensed font makes the brand name difficult to read.